Sarnia: Transportation

 The Blue Water Bridge links Sarnia and its neighbouring village of Point Edward to the city of Port Huron in the United States.
 It spans the St. Clair River, which connects Lake Huron to Lake St. Clair.
-The bridge's original three-lane span, opened in 1938, was twinned on 22 July 1997, making the bridge the fourth-busiest border crossing in Ontario.
+The bridge's original three-lane span opened in 1938, was twinned on 22 July 1997, making the bridge the fourth-busiest border crossing in Ontario.

 The Blue Water Bridge border crossing makes use of both the NEXUS and the Free and Secure Trade (FAST) program.
 Linking Highway 402 with the American Interstate 94 (I-94) and I-69, the bridge forms part of the NAFTA Superhighway.
 It is one of the most important gateways on the north–south truck routes.

 Public transportation within the City of Sarnia, including conventional bus transit, transportation of people with disabilities, transportation support for major events, and charter services, is provided by Sarnia Transit.
 From the city's local Sarnia Chris Hadfield Airport, Jazz Aviation operated services to and from Toronto Pearson International Airport on behalf of Air Canada Express.
 For rail travel, Sarnia is one of the two western termini, along with Windsor, of the Via Rail Quebec City – Windsor Corridor.
 It has service departing Sarnia station in the morning and returning in the evening.

 Health care

 Sarnia is served by Bluewater Health, a hospital with 188 acute care beds, 70 complex continuing care beds and 27 rehabilitation beds.
-The hospital opened in 2010, following the amalgamation of several smaller facilities.
+The hospital opened in 2010, following the amalgamation of several smaller facilities and the destruction of the old hospital on Mitton Street.

 Education

 The Lambton Kent District School Board is responsible for the 13 elementary and three secondary public schools (Northern Collegiate Institute and Vocational School, Alexander MacKenzie Secondary School, and Great Lakes Secondary School) located within Sarnia's boundaries.

 The St. Clair Catholic District School Board is responsible for the city's seven elementary and only secondary Catholic, St. Patrick's.
-In 2014, St. Patrick's and St. Christopher's merged, under the St. Patrick's name, on St. Christopher's North Sarnia site.
+In 2014, St. Patrick's and St. Christopher's merged under the St. Patrick's name on St. Christopher's North Sarnia site.

-The Conseil scolaire catholique Providence (CSC Providence) represents the two French Catholic schools in the city, Saint-François-Xavier and Saint-Thomas-d'Aquin, while the Conseil scolaire Viamonde operates two French public schools, the elementary École Les Rapides and the secondary École Secondaire Franco-Jeunesse.
+The Conseil scolaire catholique Providence (CSC Providence) represents the two French Catholic schools in the city, Saint-François-Xavier and Saint-Thomas-d'Aquin.
+In comparison, the Conseil scolaire Viamonde operates two French public schools, the elementary École Les Rapides and the secondary École Secondaire Franco-Jeunesse.
 There are also two independent Christian elementary schools in Sarnia—Sarnia Christian School and Temple Christian Academy.

-Lambton College, which offers two and three year programs and diplomas, is one of Ontario's 21 colleges of applied arts and technology.
+Lambton College, which offers two and three-year programs and diplomas, is one of Ontario's 21 colleges of applied arts and technology.
 It has a full-time enrolment of 3,500 and a part-time enrolment of about 8,000.
 It is the city's only post-secondary school.